15 Ways to Celebrate Mother’s Day: Activity and Gift Ideas for Mom

 Whether in person or on a call, you can read aloud from a book of their choice.

-Download a variety of books online free through your local library’s online services, buy Amazon Kindle e-books, or get free e-books from Project Gutenberg.
+Download a variety of books online for free through your local library’s online services, buy Amazon Kindle e-books, or get free e-books from Project Gutenberg.

-5 thoughtful Mother’s Day gift ideas
+5 Thoughtful Mother’s Day Gift Ideas

 1. Send a heartfelt card or letter